peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

     public byte[] EncodeToBytes()
 <p>Writes the binary representation of this CBOR object and returns a byte
  array of that representation.
-If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the byte array in an undefined order.
-The example code given in <see cref='PeterO.Cbor.CBORObject.WriteTo(System.IO.InputStream)'/> can be used to write out certain keys of a CBOR map in a given order.
+If the CBOR object contains CBOR maps, or is a CBOR map itself, the order in which the keys to the map are written out to the byte array is undefined unless the map was created using the NewOrderedMap method.
+The example code given in
+ <see cref='PeterO.Cbor.CBORObject.WriteTo(System.IO.InputStream)'/> can
+ be used to write out certain keys of a CBOR map in a given order.
  For the CTAP2 (FIDO Client-to-Authenticator Protocol 2) canonical ordering, which is useful for implementing Web Authentication, call
   <code>EncodeToBytes(new CBOREncodeOptions("ctap2canonical=true"))</code>
  rather than this method.</p>